 The Pioneer Auto Show museum is located in Murdo, South Dakota.
 It has five main collections: cars, motorcycles, tractors, collectibles & Americana, and open air prairie town. - Texas Seaport Museum: Gulf Coast History in Galveston, Texas

 The Texas Seaport Museum in Galveston is a many-faceted attraction.
-See the 1877 tall ship Elissa or experience immigration or see the remains of a concrete ship! - Museum of Northern British Columbia: Indigenous Art & History in Prince Rupert, British Columbia
+See the 1877 tall ship Elissa or experience immigration or see the remains of a concrete ship! - Children’s Museum of Acadiana: Family Attraction in Lafayette, Louisiana

 The Stafford Air & Space Museum in Weatherford, Oklahoma, is dedicated to the history of aviation & space flight.
 With over 3500 artifacts including many actual flown artifacts, and a dozen interactive exhibits, it’s a must-see attraction. - Texas Energy Museum: Oil History in Beaumont, Texas